Types of Therapist

 There are many types of therapist out there, all calling themselves something different, having completed different training and offering different treatments and services.
 How do you know which one to visit to meet your requirements?
 Or maybe you are thinking of training to work in the sports injury field and are not sure which profession to choose?

 Physical therapists work in the USA and are the American equivalent of a Physiotherapist.
 They help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
+They treat a wide range of patients from athletes to people who have suffered from an accident or illness.

 A Physiotherapist is a therapist who helps patients recover from injury and illness.
 Physiotherapy is a profession which is very popular in the UK, Europe and Australia.